StefanScott/urweb-queryX1-dyn-ctextbox-onkeyup/README.md

 # urweb-queryX1-dyn-ctextbox-onkeyup

-This is a simple Ur/Web example which lets the user type into a `<ctextbox>` to instantly filter a table (eg: of US states, or an extra-long word list), using the SQL `LIKE` operator - to show the first 50 rows in the table.
+This is a simple Ur/Web example which lets the user type into a `<ctextbox>` to instantly filter a table (eg: of US states, or an extra-long word list), using the SQL `LIKE` operator - to show 50 rows in the table.

 It compiles and runs now - but there's still room for improvement.